-INCA is scheduled to open in 2024 and serve a primary attendance zone including one dense suburban community and several rural communities spread over a large geographic expanse of high desert in the foothills.
-While our school will bring together diverse communities, it is in a rural area and is considered a rural school.
-INCA will open with 54 students per grade (K-6) in its first year of operation and add a new kindergarten cohort of 54 each year until a maximum student population of 702 (K-12) is achieved in year seven.
+NICA is scheduled to open in 2025 and will serve a primary attendance zone which includes several rural communities spread over a generous geographic expanse of norther Idaho.
+NICA will open with 30 students per grade (K-6) in its first year of operation and add a new kindergarten cohort of 30 each year until a maximum student population of 390 (K-12) is achieved in year seven.

-Although INCA will not officially open for another 18 months, there are already 384 students on the intent-to-enroll list to fill a total of 378 open seats.
-The chart below shows our current intent-to-enroll data organized by community.
+Although NICA will not officially open for another 15 months, there are already over 550 students on the intent-to-enroll list to fill a total of 210 open seats.
+The chart below shows our current intents-to-enroll data organized by community.
 There is significant demand within the primary attendance zone, but also throughout the region.
-We anticipate that these numbers will continue to grow as word spreads about INCA.
+We anticipate that these numbers will continue to grow as word spreads about NICA.